kevinamiri/maila/src/pages/tools/writing/keyword-generator.en.md

 hasCustomTextArea: true
 editor_height: 200
 tone: false
-templateKey: 'tools-body'
+templateKey: "tools-body"
 jsonId: "2317"
 product_type: "34"
 url: /app/keyword-generator
 ---

-## AI-based Keyword Extractor
+## Keyword Generator Tool

-The AI Keyword Extractor is a powerful tool for extracting keywords from text.
-It uses artificial intelligence to identify the most important keywords in a piece of text, and then outputs them in a list.
-This makes it an invaluable tool for SEO professionals, who can use the extracted keywords to improve their website's search engine ranking.
+The Keyword Generator helps you find the most relevant and popular keywords for your content.
+Enter a word or phrase, and the tool will generate a list of related keywords to help you optimize your content for search engines.

-### How it works:
+### How to Use

-The AI Keyword Extractor works by analyzing a piece of text and identifying the most important keywords within it.
-It then outputs these keywords in a list, which can be used by SEO professionals to improve their website's search engine ranking.
-The extractor is able to identify the most important keywords in a text through its use of artificial intelligence, making it an invaluable tool for anyone looking to improve their website's visibility online.

-#### Step 1.
-Enter a topic that you want to write about.
-You can type anything from a single word to a few sentences, or even a full article.
+1. **Enter a topic**
+   Type a word, phrase, or sentence into the search bar.

-#### Step 2.
+2. **Generate keywords**
-Click the “Generate” button and wait for the tool to analyze your content and provide you with suggestions.
+   Click the “Generate” button.
+The tool will analyze your input and suggest related keywords.

-#### Step 3.
+3. **Use the suggestions**
-Use these keywords or phrases in your post to increase it’s on-page search engine optimization.
+   Add the suggested keywords to your content to improve its search engine optimization.

-### Features and benefits:
+### Features

-- Extracts keywords from text using artificial intelligence
+- Uses AI to extract relevant keywords from your input.
-- Help you optimize and understand your content for search engine optimization
+- Helps you optimize your content for better search engine ranking.
-- Making keyword research more efficient and accurate
+- Makes keyword research fast and accurate.

+### Benefits

+- Saves time on keyword research.
+- Improves your content’s visibility online.
+- Easy to use—just enter your topic and get instant suggestions.